nuta/ftl/docs/kernel.md

   can be done with simply setting an immediate value to a register.

-- The message structure (i.e. its length and the number of handles) can be validated at once when checking the message type.
+- The message structure (i.e. its length and the number of handles) can be validated at once when checking the message ID.

 - It forcibly limits the message data length and the number of handles, in other words, the kernel just need to do bitwise AND operations to get them,